 At Hager & Schwartz, P.A., our Fort Lauderdale criminal defense attorneys are former prosecutors who understand the burdens law enforcement and the government must meet in order to arrest and convict.
 Over the years, we have handled a variety of cases of vehicle searches involving DUIs, drug crimes, and other offenses, and we have the experience to evaluate your case and determine how we can help you pursue the best possible outcome.

-If you have questions about a criminal charge, contact our legal team as soon as possible for a FREE consultation.
+If you have questions about a criminal charge, contact our legal team as soon as possible for an immediate consultation.